vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Set-VCFCredentialAutoRotatePolicy.md

 ### -credentialType

 The type of the credential for which the auto rotate policy is to be set.
-One among: SSH, API, SSO, AUDIT.
+One of: SSH, API, SSO, AUDIT.

 ```yaml
 Type: String